apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

                                                                   └────────────────────────────┘
 ```

+While initially it can appear convenient, communications with client teams can quickly become confused and ambiguous without a formal description of the API.

+Additionally, as multiple teams provide feedback for an API service, there is no single point of truth for all the teams to reference, which slows down iteration.

 In code-driven development, there isn't a convenient way for clients to propose API changes in an unambiguous, machine-readable way.
 They would have to get access to the source code of the server, understand how it's implemented, and make changes to it in a way that produces the desired change to the OpenAPI document.

-A code-driven workflow prioritizes server developers at the cost of their clients, in contrast to spec-driven development, where the server and client developers work as equal peers throughout the API lifecycle.
+A code-driven workflow prioritizes server-side development over client-side development, in contrast to spec-driven development, where they work as equal peers throughout the API lifecycle.

-Code-driven development also doesn't allow client teams to prototype their components until the server developers wrote at least enough code to generate the OpenAPI document, further limiting parallelization and delaying important learnings, making feedback more difficult to integrate as more code has already been written by then.
+Code-driven development also doesn't allow client teams to prototype their components until the server developers wrote at least enough code to generate the OpenAPI document, further limiting parallelization and delaying important learnings, making feedback more difficult to integrate.

+> Warning: Code-driven development prioritizes server-side development over client-side development and introduces delays, especially during initial API development.

+For these reasons, use or migrate to a spec-driven development workflow.

-For this reason, code-driven development is discouraged for use with Swift OpenAPI Generator, and should be replaced by spec-driven development, which allows all API stakeholders to work as peers from the beginning.
-To learn about migrating to spec-driven incrementally, check out [this later section](#Migrate-from-code-driven-to-spec-driven-development).
+It allows all API stakeholders to work and iterate as peers.

+To learn about migrating from your existing workflow to a spec-driven workflow incrementally, check out [this later section](#Migrate-from-code-driven-to-spec-driven-development).

+### Use tests and sample apps as initial clients

-> Tip: When developing a service without having known clients yet, use integration tests and sample apps as your first "clients".
-The integration tests should not use any code from the server implementation, and can thus simulate a separate team trying to use the provided service API.
-Writing the integration tests can inform the server team of usability issues early and feed back into the API design process.
-In addition to integration tests, prototyping a sample client app can also help simulate the experience of client teams in the absence of real-world API clients.
+When developing a service without having known clients, use integration tests and sample apps as your first "clients".

+Integration tests written against stubs generated by Swift OpenAPI Generator can simulate a separate team using the API, and can illustrate and feed back issues during the API design process.

+In addition to integration tests, prototyping a sample client app helps drive the end-to-end validation and usefulness in the absence of client teams.

 ### Publish the source of truth

-Compare the workflows based on the following two properties:
+In comparing the two possible workflows, as yourself the following questions

 1. What is the source of truth for the API?
 In other words, what is the representation that developers edit by hand?

 2. What is the representation that the server provider publishes for the client, who consume it either through tooling or by directly reading it?

 | Workflow | Source of truth | Published | Transcoding |